 Painting fabric on a chair is easier than you think!
 So many times I have passed up a great buy or even a freebie because I just didn’t want to tackle the upholstery.
 Let’s face it, it’s a lot of work and can be rather pricey.
 Then after all the work and money you put into the chair, it’s hard to sell it and make a profit.
 TESTIFY!

 So, I thought I would show you a more cost-effective way to repurpose those regal beauties that everyone passes up.
 Let’s get started!

 Painting Fabric On a Chair 101

-This chair was perfect subject for paint.
+This chair was a perfect subject for painting.
 It was clean and still in really good shape for its age.
 No structural damage and no visible stains on the fabric.